Some funds pay ongoing dividends to shareholders. These dividends come from:

 The tax rate paid on dividends is determined by an investor’s annual taxable income, which includes all of the following forms of income:

-The more income one makes, the higher the investor’s tax rate.
-Dividends can be qualified or non-qualified, which relates to how they’re taxed.
-Qualified dividends are taxable at lower rates than non-qualified dividends (discussed below).
-Here’s a breakdown:
+The more income an investor earns, the higher their tax rate tends to be.
+Dividends can be qualified or non-qualified, which affects how they’re taxed.
+Qualified dividends are taxed at lower rates than non-qualified dividends (discussed below).

 Qualified dividend tax rates

-Test questions relating to tax brackets tend to be generalized as these brackets change annually.
+Test questions relating to tax brackets tend to be generalized because these brackets change annually.
 Regardless, here’s a table with the specifics for investors filing single and married filing jointly (for tax year 2022):

-Tax Rate | Individuals | Married filing jointly |
+| Tax Rate | Individuals | Married filing jointly |

-0% | $0 - $40,400 | $0 - $80,800 |
+| 0% | $0 - $40,400 | $0 - $80,800 |

-15% | $40,401 - $445,850 | $80,801 - $501,600 |
+| 15% | $40,401 - $445,850 | $80,801 - $501,600 |

-20% | $445,851+ | $501,600+ |
+| 20% | $445,851+ | $501,600+ |

 Do not memorize the specifics; this chart is only for context.